mattiamanzati/durable-workflows-with-effect-cluster/slides.md

     )
 ```
 <!--
-Most of the errors we have here will take care of themselves just with time right?
-So why not just try again?
-This way we potentially get out of our error list all of those errors that are temporary.

 Sure, effect is great because inside its computation primitive retries are already a built in concept, so maybe what we can do upon an error is simply attempt to perform again the entire workflow right?
 We can simply toss in a retry policy over the entire workflow and that's it.